 I’ve currently embarked on a new chapter as an independent radio producer, and am looking forward to new projects and collaborations.
 I’ll continue to pursue my interests in personal stories, the recent past, the intersection of history and literature, genetics, health – and lots more.

 So anyway, thanks for visiting.
 There’s lots of radio to listen to here, so click around and enjoy.
+You can also see my resume, which has more detailed information about my experience as a journalist, as well as my teaching experience.

 (And if you’re into 140 characters or less, you can also follow me on twitter Follow @zallster1 )